mg-h/sunnysid-project/README.md

 # sunnysid-project
-this is my first challenge
+This is the first challenge I solve in frontend mentor